Finesse/MiniDB/README.md

 ### Query builder

-Basic examples are present here.
+Basic examples are presented here.
 You can find more cool examples [there](https://github.com/FinesseRus/QueryScribe/blob/master/docs/building-queries.md)

 Values given to the query builder are treated safely to prevent SQL injections so you don't need to escape them.